Payroll can be complicated. Let’s make it less so. We answer some of the most common payroll questions so you don’t have to search for answers.

 2. How is the rate of vacation pay calculated and when is this pay payable?

 According to the Employment Standards Act, vacation pay rate is calculated as a percentage of the wages an employee earns during the year.
 Starting with the minimum requirement of two weeks of annual vacation time, vacation pay is 4% of all earnings made in the first year of entitlement, and this rate accrues based on each consecutive year of employment.
+After five years of consecutive employment with the same company, the minimum rate moves up to 6% and three weeks of allotted vacation time.

-The sum of the vacation pay is payable before, during, or after the taken vacation time, which is dependent on the established policy as set by the employer.
+The sum of the vacation pay is payable before, during, or after the taken vacation time—which is dependent on the established policy as set by the employer.
 If agreed to in writing by the employer and the employee, vacation pay may be paid on every paycheque.

 3. How is statutory holiday pay for employees determined?

-Eligible employees are entitled to be paid an average day’s pay on statutory holidays and on a day-off in honour of a statutory holiday (if the stat holiday falls on a regular day-off).
+Eligible employees are entitled to be paid an average day’s pay on statutory holidays and on a day off in honour of a statutory holiday (if the stat holiday falls on a regular day off).
 An average day’s pay is calculated by dividing the total wages (including commissions and vacation pay, but excluding overtime pay) earned in the 30 calendar days before the statutory holiday by the number of days worked.

 4. What is the bonus tax method?